Ahmad Farooq: Early life

 Ahmad was born in Brooklyn between 1979 and 1981 to a Pakistani family.
 He was from Islamabad and received Sharia education at the International Islamic University, Islamabad.
 He joined Al-Qaeda and quickly rose to become its chief propagandist in Pakistan, releasing several videos, audio clips and writings perpetuating his views.

 Death

-On 15 January 2015, Usama Mahmood, the spokesman for Al-Qaeda in Asia confirmed that Ustad Ahmad Farooq, had been killed in drone attacks conducted by the USA in the Lowara Mandi area of North Waziristan.
-The purpose of the drone strikes was mainly to kill Ahmed.
+On 15 January 2015, Usama Mahmood, the spokesman for Al-Qaeda in the Indian Subcontinent confirmed that Ahmad Farooq had been killed in drone attacks conducted by the U.S. in the Lowara Mandi area of North Waziristan.
+President Barack Obama announced that, in the same drone strike, hostage aid workers Giovanni Lo Porto and Warren Weinstein were killed as collateral damage.